Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Figure 6.
 Distribution of CD4 cell counts at the onset of malignancies

 Figure 7.
-Distribution of CD4 cell counts at the time of diagnosis of opportunistic complications
+Distribution of CD4 cell counts at the time of opportunistic complications diagnosis

-Figure 8 shows the distributions of CD4 cell counts by major malignancy types.
-The counts varied widely regardless of malignancy type, and no particular trend was noted for any specific malignancy.
-The most common age at the time of onset of malignancy (Figure 9) was 60–69 years.
-Some older HIV-positive patients also developed malignancies, as evidenced by the reported incidence rate of 2.1% in the small population of HIV-positive patients in their 80s.
-Compared with the age at the onset of opportunistic infections, which appears to be close to the age at the time of detection of HIV infection, the distribution of age at the time of onset of malignancy was more skewed toward the older than the younger age groups.
-Based on the age distribution according to HIV infection routes (Figure 10), patients with iatrogenic infection tended to develop malignancies at younger ages than those infected through heterosexual or homosexual transmission.
-In addition, based on the age distribution by malignancy type (Figure 11), testicular tumors tended to develop at younger ages.
-As for the time to the onset of malignancy (Figure 12), more than 80% of all HIV-positive patients developed malignancies 1 year or more after being diagnosed with HIV infection.
-This time to onset was in contrast to the time to onset of opportunistic infections, as they developed within 3 months in more than 80% of HIV-positive patients (including in cases of simultaneous detection).
-This finding indicates that these malignancies can develop after patients are diagnosed as being infected with HIV and have been followed-up for some time.
-As for the outcomes of HIV-positive patients with malignancies (Figure 13), 62% of them achieved complete/partial remission.
-Based on mortality rate by malignancy type (Figure 14) the mortality rate was the highest for pancreatic cancer, which is inherently associated with a poor prognosis, followed by leukemia, lung cancer, liver cancer, esophageal cancer, and pharyngolaryngeal cancer.
+Figure 8 shows the distribution of CD4 cell counts by major malignancy type.
+CD4 cell counts varied widely regardless of the malignancy type, and the distribution of CD4 cell counts was not polarized to any particular malignancies.
+The most common age at onset of malignancies (Figure 9) was 60 to 69 years.
+Older patients with HIV who developed malignancies were also present, as evidenced by the incidence rate of 2.1% reported even in the small population of patients with HIV in their 80s.
+Compared with the age at onset of opportunistic infections, which appears to be close to the age at the time of detection of HIV infection, the distribution of age at the onset of malignancies apparently shifted to older age groups.
+Based on the age distribution by HIV infection route (Figure 10), patients with iatrogenic infection tended to develop malignancies at younger ages than those infected through heterosexual or homosexual transmission.
+In addition, based on age distribution by malignancy type (Figure 11), testicular tumors tended to develop at young ages.
+Regarding the time to onset of malignancies (Figure 12), more than 80% of all patients with HIV developed malignancies 1 year or more after the diagnosis of HIV infection.
+This contrasted with the time to onset of opportunistic infections, whereby more than 80% of patients with HIV developed opportunistic infections within 3 months (including simultaneous detection).
+This revealed that malignancies developed during a certain period of follow-up after the diagnosis of HIV.
+As for the outcomes of patients with HIV and malignancies (Figure 13), 62.6% of them achieved complete/partial remission.
+Based on the mortality rate by malignancy type (Figure 14) the highest mortality rate was observed for pancreatic cancer, which is inherently associated with a poor prognosis, followed by leukemia, lung cancer, esophageal cancer, liver cancer, and pharyngolaryngeal cancer.

 Figure 8.
 Distribution of CD4 cell counts at the onset of malignancies by malignancy type